Monotoba/doctool/TESTING.md

 1. **Path Issues**: Make sure PYTHONPATH is set correctly to include the project root
 2. **Missing Dependencies**: Verify all dependencies are installed
-3. **IDE Configuration**: In PyCharm, ensure the run configurations have the environment variable PYTHONPATH set to the project root
+3. **IDE Configuration**: In PyCharm, ensure the project is properly configured:
+   - The project root should be marked as a "Sources Root"
+   - The test directory should be marked as a "Test Sources Root"
+   - For run configurations, ensure the working directory is set to the project root

 ## Known Issues